joelsernamoreno/EvilCrow-RF/README.md

 * All devices have been flashed with basic firmware EvilCrow-RF before shipping.
 * Please do not ask me to implement new functions in this code.
 You can develop code for Evil Crow RF and send PR with your new code.

-# Basic Firmware
+# Firmware

-The basic firmware allows to receive and transmit basic signals.
+The basic firmware allows to receive and transmit signals.
 You can configure the two radio modules through a web panel via WiFi.

-* **RX:** Configure modules and frequency for reception.
-* **TX:** Configure modules, frequency, code and bit length to transmit.
-* **Bruteforce:** Configure frequency, start code and bit length to brute force.

 ## Installation